Quantum Algorithm for Lexicographically Minimal String Rotation: Quantum Deterministic Sampling

 Algorithm \ref{algo-deterministic-sampling} is a $2$-level nested quantum algorithm (see Appendix \ref{appendix-deterministic-sampling} for a more detailed discussion), and is a better solution for deterministic sampling in $O\left(\sqrt{n \log^3 n \log \log n}\right)$ queries than the known $O\left(\sqrt n \log^2 n\right)$ solution in \cite{Ram03}.

-In order to make our quantum algorithm for deterministic sampling time and space efficient, we need to store and modify the current deterministic sample $(\delta; i_0, i_1, \dots, i_{l-1})$ during the execution in the QRAM, which needs $O(l \log n) = O(\log^2 n)$ bits of memory.
+\begin{remark} In order to make our quantum algorithm for deterministic sampling time and space efficient, we need to store and modify the current deterministic sample $(\delta; i_0, i_1, \dots, i_{l-1})$ during the execution in the QRAM, which needs $O(l \log n) = O(\log^2 n)$ bits of memory.
 Moreover, only $O(\log n)$ qubits are needed in the computation (for search and minimum finding).
-In this way, the time complexity of the quantum algorithm is $\tilde O(\sqrt{n})$, which is just a polylogarithmic factor bigger than its query complexity.
+In this way, the time complexity of the quantum algorithm is $O\rbra*{\sqrt{n \log^5 n \log \log n}}$, which is just an $O\rbra{\log n}$ factor bigger than its query complexity. \end{remark}